alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 Ideally, you don’t want to pull the values out of a monad unless you absolutely have to.
 It’s possible to implement a GetValue() method that returns the underlying value, but once the value leaves the monadic context, we lose the benefits of that context and can no longer compose operations easily.

-hink about List<T> as if you had never seen it before.
+Think about List<T> as if you had never seen it before.
 You might say, “I don’t want my values trapped in this list, how am I supposed to use them?” and then manually extract each element into separate variables:

 ```
 // Pretend it’s your first time with List<T>